 Your lawyer shouldn’t cost anything up-front.
 At John Foy & Associates, we offer a free consultation, but we don’t stop there.
 We won’t charge you a cent unless we are able to get you money.
 We think this is the best way to give you the legal help you need, without forcing you to take on financial risk.

-Speak to a Douglasville Dog Bite Lawyer for Free
+Speak to a Douglasville Dog Bite Attorney for Free

 Many lawyers say they handle dog bite cases, but John Foy & Associates is one of the few that has experience winning them.
-We have been successfully helping dog bite victims for more than 20 years.
 Set up a free consultation and we’ll sit down with you to discuss the case and your options.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Call us or fill out the form to your right and get your FREE consultation today.